Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Introduction

 In \cite{SX}, we have proved similar existence results of ancient solutions when the limit shrinker is compact.
-In \cite{CCMS1}, Chodosh-Choi-Mantoulidis-Schulze proved the existence of ancient solutions coming out from an asymptotic conical self-shrinker with dimensional assumption $n\leq 6$ due to the requirement in geometric measure theory. \cite{CCMS1} studied the problem of initial perturbation using the geometric measure theory method, while here we use purely PDE and dynamical system method.
-Our approach has the disadvantage of being unable to handle multiple singularities, while it also enjoys some merits such as being free of dimension or low entropy assumptions and of allowing generic perturbations, not necessarily one-sided.
+In \cite{CCMS1}, Chodosh-Choi-Mantoulidis-Schulze proved the existence of ancient solutions coming out from an asymptotically conical shrinker with dimension assumption $n\leq 6$ due to the requirement in geometric measure theory. \cite{CCMS1} studied the problem of initial perturbation using the geometric measure theory method, while here we purely use PDEs and the dynamical system method.
+Our approach has the disadvantage of being unable to handle multiple singularities, while it also enjoys some merits such as being free of dimension or low entropy assumptions and allowing generic perturbations, not necessarily only one-sided.

 In the following, we discuss related backgrounds and give literature reviews.